 3 Ways to Read a Book

-"Boys and Girls I just showed you one way to read and that is by reading the pictures.
-I am going to write that down on our chart to remind us of the 3 ways to read.
-Now I am going to show you another way to read, I am going to read the words."
+"I just showed you one way to read which is to read the pictures.
+Even if you don't know how to read a single word, you are a reader when you read the pictures.
+Now, I am going to show you another way to read.
+I am going to read the words."

 Read the same book, but this time read the words.
 At the end of the story, remind the students that reading the words is another way to read, and add Read the Words to the chart.

 After a brief activity or brain break, we present the third way to read, which is to retell a familiar story.
 Using the same book, we retell the story by using the pictures, including some of the words we previously read, then add Retell the Story to our chart.

 Armed with this awareness, students are able to engage in reading from day one.
 It is an important concept for our youngest students, and just as important for our older students who are inexperienced readers or learning English.
 In addition, reading the pictures is a critical strategy when reading nonfiction, graphic novels, directions, and some textbooks.
 So with our older students, we often model this lesson with a portion of one of these genres.

 Explore across other Topics on the siteHow Does Read the Pictures Fit with Good-Fit Book Expectations?
 Starting With Three Ways to Read a Book 3 Ways to Read a Book—This Book Box Provides Them All